farvardin/garvuino/README.md

 Get a "USBASP USB ISP Programmer & 10 Pin ISP interface Cable - AVR ATMEL ATMega".

-Use a 16 Mhz crystal for example.

 Connect it according to this schematic:

 ![](atmega8/atmega8_burn_bb.png)

+Use a 16 Mhz crystal for example.

+Once it's connected, you can program the atmega8 chip with this command-line:

+    avrdude -p atmega8 -c USBasp -U flash:w:AY_Emul_244_2ch.hex -U eeprom:w:Conf_standard_24MHz_1_75Mhz.hex -U lfuse:w:0xCE:m -U hfuse:w:0xCF:m

 Please refer to [this folder](atmega8) for more info about setting up the atmega8 chip.

-Once it's connected, I program the atmega8 chip with this command-line:

-    avrdude -p atmega8 -c USBasp -U flash:w:AY_Emul_244_2ch.hex -U eeprom:w:Conf_standard_24MHz_1_75Mhz.hex -U lfuse:w:0xCE:m -U hfuse:w:0xCF:m

 ## Breadboard